 In Argentina, we have a significant share of the market for OCTG products.
-We have longstanding business relationships with YPF S.A., or YPF, the Argentine state-controlled company, and with other operators in the oil and gas sector.
+We have longstanding business relationships with YPF S.A. ("YPF"), the Argentine state-controlled company, and with other operators in the oil and gas sector.
 We strengthened our relationship with YPF in 2013 through a long-term business alliance, which we renewed for an additional five years at the beginning of 2018, under which we provide Rig Direct® services with the objective of reducing YPF's operational costs as it aims to increase production through investments in Argentina's shale oil and gas reserves.
-In spite of the drop in international oil prices, drilling activity was sustained for most of 2015 and 2016 before falling significantly at the end of the year, when drilling in the southern part of the country came to a halt.
+In spite of the 2014 drop in international oil prices, drilling activity was sustained for most of 2015 and 2016 before falling significantly at the end of the year, when drilling in the southern part of the country came to a halt.
 The change in the Argentine government that occurred in December 2015 is resulting in significant changes in domestic energy policies, including the gradual normalization of domestic gas and energy prices.
 The new policies are encouraging investment in the Vaca Muerta shale play, which is considered to be one of the world's most promising unconventional reserves.
-In 2017, Tecpetrol announced a significant investment to develop the Fortin de Piedra gas resource in Vaca Muerta.
+In 2018, there was a significant increase in investments in Vaca Muerta, led by Tecpetrol's investment in the Fortin de Piedra gas resource.

 In Brazil, we have a longstanding business relationship with Petrobras.
 We supply Petrobras with casing (including premium connections) and line pipe products, most of which are produced in our Brazilian welded pipe facility, for both offshore and onshore applications.
 With the development of Brazil's deepwater pre-salt complex, our mix of products sold in Brazil has evolved from one including mainly line pipe for onshore pipeline projects to one which includes large diameter conductor and surface casing and line pipe for use in deepwater applications.
-Consumption of OCTG products in Brazil stabilized in 2017, after falling in each of the three previous years as Petrobras has reduced its investments in response to budgetary constraints, concentrating on developing its most productive reserves in the pre-salt fields and halting other investments.
+Consumption of OCTG products in Brazil stabilized in 2017 and 2018, after falling in the period 2014-2016 as Petrobras had reduced its investments in response to budgetary constraints, concentrating on developing its most productive reserves in the pre-salt fields and halting other investments.
 Demand for line pipe for pipeline projects has declined to very low levels with only one major project implemented in the past four years.
-In response to market-opening measures and the attractiveness of the deepwater reserves, major oil companies are looking to increase their investments in Brazil and this could lead to increased activity in future years.
-Our sales in the local market are currently concentrated on large diameter conductor and surface casing with connectors for the pre-salt and other offshore developments.
+In response to market-opening measures and the attractiveness of the deepwater reserves, major oil companies have increased their investments in Brazil and this could lead to increased activity in future years.
+Our sales in the local market are currently mostly concentrated on large diameter conductors and surface casing with connectors for the pre-salt and other offshore developments, as well as smaller diameter casing for use in offshore and in the remaining onshore exploration and production activity.